Embassy of the Philippines, Rome: Staff and activities

-The Philippine Embassy in Rome is provisionally headed by a chargé d'affaires, pending the appointment of a new ambassador by the Philippine government.
-The current chargée d'affaires is Nina P. Cainglet, while the last resident ambassador was Domingo P. Nolasco, who was named to the position by President Benigno Aquino III on June 6, 2014.
-Prior to becoming Ambassador, Nolasco, a career diplomat, served as Deputy Chief of Mission at the Philippine Embassy in Washington, D.C., and before that served as consul at the Philippine Embassy in Tokyo.
-His appointment was confirmed by the Commission on Appointments on September 17, 2014, and he presented his credentials to President Sergio Mattarella on April 8, 2015.
+The Philippine Embassy in Rome is currently headed by Ambassador Nathaniel G. Imperial, who was named to the position by President Bongbong Marcos on September 1, 2022.
+Prior to becoming Ambassador, Imperial, a career diplomat, served as Assistant Secretary of Asian and Pacific Affairs at the Department of Foreign Affairs, and before that headed the Philippine Embassy in Tel Aviv as ambassador to Israel.
+His appointment was confirmed by the Commission on Appointments on September 28, 2022, and he presented his credentials to Italian President Sergio Mattarella on June 15, 2023.

-A notable diplomat who served at the Embassy was Philippe J. Lhuillier, who was ambassador to Italy from 1999 to 2010.
+A notable diplomat who served at the embassy was Philippe J. Lhuillier, who was ambassador to Italy from 1999 to 2010.
 Known for his work in supporting the Filipino community in Italy during his long tenure, his recall was not without controversy as The Philippine Star criticized his hasty replacement at the end of Gloria Macapagal Arroyo's presidency with Representative Antonio Cuenco of Cebu City's 2nd congressional district, who ultimately was not appointed to the position.

-With Italy being home to one of the largest Filipino communities in Europe, many of the Embassy's activities center around providing to the needs and welfare of the more than 170,000 Filipino Italians, including many Overseas Filipino Workers (OFW).
-Offices of the Social Security System and the Overseas Workers Welfare Administration are hosted on the Embassy's grounds, and the Embassy has conducted activities such as evacuating Filipinos cruise ship workers stranded in Italy due to the COVID-19 pandemic, providing free legal services to the Filipino community, and working with the Italian government to address high rates of Filipino youth unemployment.
-The Embassy has also worked to further the deep cultural and economic ties between the two countries, including organizing a trade exhibition featuring Philippine textiles, donating Filipino books to libraries in its jurisdiction, and showcasing Filipino films.
+With Italy being home to one of the largest Filipino communities in Europe, many of the embassy's activities center around providing to the needs and welfare of the more than 170,000 Filipino Italians, including many Overseas Filipino Workers (OFW).
+Offices of the Social Security System and the Overseas Workers Welfare Administration are housed within the chancery, and the embassy has conducted activities such as evacuating Filipinos cruise ship workers stranded in Italy due to the COVID-19 pandemic, providing free legal services to the Filipino community, and working with the Italian government to address high rates of Filipino youth unemployment.
+The embassy has also worked to further the deep cultural and economic ties between the two countries, including organizing a trade exhibition featuring Philippine textiles, donating Filipino books to libraries in its jurisdiction, and showcasing Filipino films.
 Cultural outreach was enhanced with the opening of a Sentro Rizal center on November 29, 2016.
-The Embassy also works closely with the separate Philippine Embassy to the Holy See.
+The embassy also works closely with the separate Philippine Embassy to the Holy See.

-In addition to Italy, the Embassy exercises jurisdiction over Malta, which was transferred to its jurisdiction on January 21, 2014, Albania and San Marino, where it maintains honorary consulates.
-It likewise maintains a network of honorary consulates throughout Italy, located in Cagliari, Florence, Naples, Palermo and Reggio Calabria, and also exercises jurisdiction over the Philippine Consulate General in Milan.
-The Embassy is also accredited to a number of international organizations headquartered in Rome, including the Food and Agriculture Organization, the International Fund for Agricultural Development and the World Food Programme.
+In addition to Italy, the embassy exercises jurisdiction over Malta, which was transferred to its jurisdiction on January 21, 2014, Albania and San Marino, where it maintains honorary consulates.
+It likewise maintains a network of honorary consulates throughout Italy, located in Cagliari, Florence, Naples, Palermo and Reggio Calabria, and also exercises jurisdiction over the consulate general in Milan.
+The embassy is also accredited to a number of international organizations headquartered in Rome, including the Food and Agriculture Organization, the International Fund for Agricultural Development and the World Food Programme.